camunda/camunda-docs/versioned_docs/version-8.0/self-managed/connectors-deployment/connectors-configuration.md

 ZEEBE_CLIENT_CLOUD_REGION=bru-2
 ```

-You can further configure separate connection properties for Camunda Operate (othewise it will use the properties configured for Zeebe above):
+You can further configure separate connection properties for Camunda Operate (otherwise it will use the properties configured for Zeebe above):

 ```bash
 CAMUNDA_OPERATE_CLIENT_CLIENT-ID=xxx